I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlselfrelativetoabsolutesd.md

 <p>Note that the <i>AbsoluteSecurityDescriptor</i> parameter receives only the main body of the absolute security descriptor.
 The entire absolute security descriptor consists of this main body, plus all of the security descriptor components returned in the <i>Dacl</i>, <i>Sacl</i>, <i>Owner</i>, and <i>PrimaryGroup</i> buffers.
 Thus, the caller cannot free these buffers after calling <b>RtlSelfRelativeToAbsoluteSD</b>, because doing so would invalidate the absolute security descriptor. </p>

-<p>To create a new security descriptor in self-relative format by using a security descriptor in absolute format as a template, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff552089">RtlAbsoluteToSelfRelativeSD</a>. </p>

-<p>For more information about security and access control, see the Microsoft Windows SDK documentation.</p>

-<p>A security descriptor in absolute format contains pointers to the information, rather than containing the information itself.
-A security descriptor in self-relative format contains the information in a contiguous block of memory.
-In a self-relative security descriptor, a SECURITY_DESCRIPTOR structure always starts the information, but the security descriptor's other components can follow the SECURITY_DESCRIPTOR structure in any order.
-Instead of using memory addresses, the components of the security descriptor are identified by offsets from the beginning of the security descriptor.
-This format is useful when a security descriptor must be stored on a floppy disk or transmitted by means of a communications protocol. </p>

-<p>Note that the <i>AbsoluteSecurityDescriptor</i> parameter receives only the main body of the absolute security descriptor.
-The entire absolute security descriptor consists of this main body, plus all of the security descriptor components returned in the <i>Dacl</i>, <i>Sacl</i>, <i>Owner</i>, and <i>PrimaryGroup</i> buffers.
-Thus, the caller cannot free these buffers after calling <b>RtlSelfRelativeToAbsoluteSD</b>, because doing so would invalidate the absolute security descriptor. </p>

-<p>To create a new security descriptor in self-relative format by using a security descriptor in absolute format as a template, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff552089">RtlAbsoluteToSelfRelativeSD</a>. </p>
+<p>To create a new security descriptor in self-relative format by using a security descriptor in absolute format as a template, use <a href="..\ntifs\nf-ntifs-rtlabsolutetoselfrelativesd.md">RtlAbsoluteToSelfRelativeSD</a>. </p>

 <p>For more information about security and access control, see the Microsoft Windows SDK documentation.</p>